Change to FLSA - Staff FAQs

 5. What is TRS?

 Time Reporting System (TRS) is a flexible, scalable, and secure online timesheet application for employees and supervisors.
-The SNAP TRS Resource page contains helpful information for all TRS users including instructions for bi-weekly employees.
+The TRS Resource page contains helpful information for all TRS users including instructions for bi-weekly employees.

-7. Where can I find information regarding overtime?
+6. Where can I find information regarding overtime?

 There are several policies and provisions that address the terms of employment for non-exempt/ overtime-eligible staff employees, including, but not limited to your collective bargaining agreement (if you are part of a bargaining unit) or PPSM 30 (Compensation) and PPSM - 2.210 (Absence From Work) if your position is covered by University policy.
-For academic personnel, refer to the Compensable Time for Non-Exempt Employees Fact Sheet.

 Biweekly Pay Schedule

-8. I am currently paid monthly.
+7. I am currently paid monthly.
 Will I convert to the biweekly pay schedule?

 If you are re-classified as a non-exempt employee and eligible for overtime, your pay period will change from monthly to biweekly.

-9. When will the change from a monthly pay schedule to a biweekly pay schedule take effect?
+8. When will the change from a monthly pay schedule to a biweekly pay schedule take effect?

-10. How many biweekly pay periods are there in a calendar year?
+9. How many biweekly pay periods are there in a calendar year?

 You will receive a minimum of 26 and a maximum of 27 paychecks in a year.
 Because biweekly periods do not always line up exactly to the calendar year, there is often a biweekly pay period that crosses over from December to January.
 As a result, the gross pay reported on an annual W-2 tax form may not exactly match your annualized pay rate, and occasionally there will be 27 periods in one year.
-See the 2016 Biweekly Payroll Calendar for the biweekly pay schedule.
+See the Biweekly Payroll Calendar for the biweekly pay schedule.

-11. Am I still accruing the same amount of vacation and sick leave annually?
+10. Am I still accruing the same amount of vacation and sick leave annually?

 For staff and academic employees, your accruals are based on your hours on paid status.
 If the time you are paid for varies, then so will your accruals.
 Therefore, a full-time employee should expect to see the same accruals over the course of the year, while part-time employees’ accrual will vary.